 Our next community call will take place on Thursday, August 13, 2020, 9:00 – 10:00 AM Eastern (3:00 PM CEST).

 Join us for a discussion about recognizing and rewarding language diversity in hiring, promotion, and funding decisions.
-The call will include a panel discussion featuring: Serhii Nazarovets, The State Scientific and Technical Library of Ukraine Zehra Taskin, Adam Mickiewicz University Thomas Hervé Mboa Nkoudou, University of Ottawa More information about this session can be found here.
+The call will include a panel discussion featuring: Serhii Nazarovets, The State Scientific and Technical Library of Ukraine Zehra Taskin, Adam Mickiewicz University Thomas Hervé Mboa Nkoudou, University of Ottawa.
 Please register in advance for this free webinar.

 New: virtual funder discussions to increase communication about research assessment reform